What are Kong dog toys and why are they so popular? Nearly every dog owner has heard of them, and you may have tried a Kong toy or two for your dog.

 Beyond the traditional snowman-like constructed Kong that’s considered a “classic”, the company also makes

-Shaped like an automobile tire, these are great for practicing “Fetch”
+Shaped like an automobile tire, these toys are great for practicing “Fetch”

 This toy is meant for puppies, and it is a good choice for puppies who are teething.
 It’s made of a softer material, and it soothes gums that are sore from teething.
-Like the Classic, you can stuff treats into this toy.
+Like the Classic, you can stuff treats into the Kong Bone toy.
 It’s meant for puppies who are up to 9 months old.

 Balls come in a number of different shapes and sizes.
 This one has nubs that stimulate your dog’s gums.

 Think Frisbees.
-These are shaped like a disk and you use them the same way as Frisbees.
+These flyer dog toys are shaped like a disk and you use them the same way as Frisbees.

 The Kong dental toys are designed to help clean teeth and massage your dog’s gums.